 Nuku’alofa was practically closed for Easter

-Continuing with our 2003 Pacific island hopping, our stay in Tonga coincided with Easter and Nuku’alofa was closed most of the time.
+Continuing with our 2003 Pacific island hopping, we arrived in Tonga.
+Sadly, our Tonga travel coincided with Easter and Nuku’alofa was closed most of the time.
 The capital city was tiny and appeared run down.
 The hotels (even the good ones) were pretty tattered, as well.
-I realize, of course, that the abscence of people and life in the streets, make such things much more noticeable.
+The abscence of people and life in the streets, make such things much more noticeable, of course.

 Tonga, or Puleʻanga Fakatuʻi ʻo Tonga, is the only monarchy in the Pacific.
 A constitutional monarchy in theory, a bit more feudal in reality.
 Or at least the reality in 2003.
 The then king, Taufa’ahau Tupou IV was once famous for being the world’s heaviest monarch.
 Taufa’ahau died in 2006, and was succeeded by his son, George Tupou V.